Last updated on 2026-03-12

 - Support for entrepreneurial skill development for independent and professional growth.

-- Access to experienced faculty who work in the industry and have extensive media connections.
+- Access to experienced faculty with extensive industry connections.

 Career Options

-- Digital Content Creator: Develop engaging content for online platforms, including social media, blogs, and websites.
+- Digital Content Creator: Develop engaging content for online platforms, utilizing multimedia skills to attract and retain audience attention.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.